-Class hours: 4 lecture/lab Prereg: "C" or higher in ABRP 20.
-Description: This course is designed to teach the student the techniques and methods of using plastics and adhesives in the repair of domestic and foreign manufactured automobiles.
+Prereg: "C" or higher in ABRP 20.
+Coreg: ABRP 30, ABRP 32, ABRP 34 Description: This course is designed to teach the student the techniques and methods of using plastics and adhesives in the repair of domestic and foreign manufactured vehicles.
 Safety during the mixing and handling of these chemicals will be emphasized.
-Identification of when and what type of substance to use for repair, how it is applied, and how the various plastics are used by manufacturer's in their designs will be taught.